 No, it doesn’t.
 A stretching routine can take as little as 5 minutes, which we all have.
 You can do some dynamic stretching while in the kitchen cooking, in the living room watching TV or in the bathroom brushing your teeth.
 Static stretching doesn’t require a lot of time either.

-You have all seen people with tight hunched up postures.
-This comes from a lack of stretching and normally overdoing it with weight training or sitting at desks hunched over all day.
 Be sure to give yourself a good stretch, breathing into the muscle you’re stretching to further increase the stretch.

 How often do you stretch?